sharplabBIU/sharplabbiu.github.io/_projects/paulsharp.md

 category: Director
 ---

 I study the computations by which humans plan, and how they are disrupted in chronic worry.
+To do so, I've spent time in UIUC, UNC, UCL (London), Hebrew University (Jerusalem), and Yale.